Festive Finances: How to Save Money This Christmas

 10. Avoid high-cost debts like payday loans

 Buy now, pay later can sometimes be helpful, but the same is rarely said of high-cost debts like payday (short-term) loans and wage advances.
-These products can lead to a cycle of debt that’s difficult to escape due to their high fees and interest charges.
+Due to their high fees and interest charges, these products can lead to a cycle of debt that’s difficult to escape.

-Avoid these types of loans at all costs if possible, and look for more sustainable ways to finance your holiday spending.
+If possible, avoid these types of loans at all costs and look for more sustainable ways to finance your holiday spending.

 11. Shop the sales (Black Friday, Cyber Monday etc.)

 Take advantage of sales events such as these to get the best deals on gifts and holiday items in the lead-up to Christmas.
-According to Roy Morgan, the average discount on offer is 22%, and around a quarter (25%) of Christmas shopping is completed in Black Friday week alone.
+According to CPM Australia, 60% of people are planning to do their Christmas shopping on Black Friday.

 12. Use your loyalty programs and reward points